The CHAINS research project on software supply chains @ KTH

 Ref: https://secbit.io/blog/en/2024/01/19/trust-wallets-fomo3d-summer-vuln/

-Hardware wallet attacks
+Hardware attacks

 Edit this page